dekuNukem/duckyPad-Pro/doc/ks_info.md

 Thank you very much for the interest and support of the duckyPad project!

-I'm excited to share the details of the upcoming Kickstarter campaign, so here it goes!
+I'm excited to share the details about the upcoming Kickstarter campaign, so here it goes!

 ![Alt text](../resources/photos/re.jpeg)